PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Experiments

-\inlinesubsection{Impact of Model-Specific Characteristics.} Model performance in multi-pedestrian simulation is influenced by both architectural design and training data curation.
-While all of the evaluated models adopt a DiT architecture, a key differentiator is the VAE compression rate.
-Models like \LTX\ and \OS\ use high spatial compression for efficiency, which may sacrifice the detail needed for distinct agents in dense crowds.
-In contrast, \WAN, \CVX, and \HYV\ employ moderate compression, potentially preserving fidelity at a higher computational cost.
-However, this did not strongly benefit \CVX\ which exhibited the highest level of visual distortion and inconsistency in both I2V and T2V.
-The nature of training data curation also has an important impact.
-Some models benefit from auxiliary post-training tasks like spatial relation training (\WAN) or dense captioning (\CVX).
+\inlinesubsection{Impact of Model-Specific Characteristics.} Model performance depends on both architecture and training data.
+All models in this study use the DiT backbone, but they differ in VAE compression.
+LTX-Video \cite{HaCohen2024LTXVideo} and Open-Sora \cite{peng2025opensora20} apply high spatial compression for efficiency, which may blur individual agents in dense crowds.
+In contrast, Wan \cite{wan_wan_2025}, CogVideoX \cite{yang_cogvideox_2025}, and HunyuanVideo \cite{kong_hunyuanvideo_2025} use moderate compression that better preserves detail at higher cost.
+This did not benefit CogVideoX, which still showed high distortion and inconsistency in both I2V and T2V.
+Training data also play a major role.
+Some models employ auxiliary post-training such as spatial relation learning (Wan) or dense captioning (CogVideoX).
 Although models are exposed to pedestrians in web-scale datasets, this may be counteracted by data filtering choices.
-For instance, WAN explicitly removes ``crowded street scenes'' \cite{wan_wan_2025} to improve motion clarity, and \HYV\ filters out videos with more than five people during fine-tuning for certain downstream tasks \cite{kong_hunyuanvideo_2025}.
-This suggests a tradeoff between optimizing for single-subject clarity and complex dynamics, which may explain why the models falter on agent-level consistency in dense scenarios.
+For instance, WAN explicitly removes ``crowded street scenes'' \cite{wan_wan_2025} to improve motion clarity, and HunyuanVideo filters out videos with more than five people during fine-tuning for certain downstream tasks \cite{kong_hunyuanvideo_2025}.
+Such choices favor single-subject realism over complex multi-agent dynamics, which might explain worse quality in dense scenarios.

 \inlinesubsection{Limitations.} Our benchmark has two primary limitations.
 First, our multi-stage trajectory extraction pipeline can introduce label noise, particularly in T2V metric scale estimation.
 We mitigate this by checking that human height falls within feasible ranges and filtering low-confidence outputs.
 Second, our scope is limited to a representative set of current models and their short (5-second) generation horizon.
 This precludes an analysis of long-range navigation or how simulation fidelity degrades over time, which are aspects captured by traditional crowd simulation.